danielbodnar/awesome-stars/README.md

 - [hoodiehq/hoodie](https://github.com/hoodiehq/hoodie) - :dog: The Offline First JavaScript Backend
 - [pocketbase/pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
-- [readysettech/readyset](https://github.com/readysettech/readyset) - ReadySet is a transparent database cache for Postgres & MySQL that gives you the performance and scalability of an in-memory key-value store without requiring that you rewrite your app or manually han
+- [readysettech/readyset](https://github.com/readysettech/readyset) - ReadySet is a MySQL and Postgres wire-compatible caching layer that sits in front of existing databases to speed up queries and horizontally scale read throughput.
+Under the hood, ReadySet caches the
 - [nextacular/nextacular](https://github.com/nextacular/nextacular) - An open-source starter kit that will help you build full-stack multi-tenant SaaS platforms efficiently and help you focus on developing your core SaaS features.
 Built on top of popular and modern tech
 - [nhost/nhost](https://github.com/nhost/nhost) - The Open Source Firebase Alternative with GraphQL.
 - [binhnguyennus/awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems